kimshortreed/DSCsandbox/missing-gnome-poster.md

 >##### Tips
 >- The cursor for this tool looks like a little pencil.
->- Thing as the stop you clicked as the anchor point: as you move the mouse around a red line will appear between the anchor point and the pencil.
+>- As you move the mouse around, a red line will appear between the anchor point and the pencil.
 >- Moving away from the anchor point will make the red line longer and moving it closer will make the red line shorter.

 ![Inkscape freehand lines tool initial click demo](images/draw-freehand-lines-initial-click-demo.png)